dhanababum/dj-wkhtmltopdf/README.md

 Important Note:
 ---------------
 ---------------
 I haven't tested with windows and Mac OS.
-I am only tested with Ubuntu OS.
+I've only tested with Ubuntu OS.
 License:
 --------
 --------